dark-side-droid/wxWidgets-Makefile/readme.md

 This archive represents a simple standalone precompiled project which illustrates how to setup a makefile to work with wxwidgets.
 You need to have wxWidgets 3.1.6 or later installed for this example to work.
 Tested and works on debian 11.

-To compile simply cd into project folder and `make`.
+To build simply cd into project folder and `make`.

 ## Setup precompiled headers